Improve the appearance of a Mohs surgery scar with multiple treatment options.

 Regional flaps are used when larger defects are present and when multiple layers of tissue have been removed such as skin, cartilage and nasal lining.
 Typically, a minimum of two surgical procedures are required, with the first being the most involved and the second being relatively straightforward.
 Each procedure is separated by 6 to 8 weeks.
 Often, skin is borrowed from one area but is left attached to its origin.
 The site of origin provides the blood supply to the skin used to cover the defect.
 Once the rotated flap has had an opportunity to develop a blood supply from the surrounding tissue, the original blood supply is removed at the second surgical procedure.

 The method of reconstruction of your Mohs surgery scar is dictated by the size, location and presence or absence of supporting soft tissues such as cartilage.
-We will make every effort to educate you on which method would be best for you.
+Our surgeons will make every effort to educate you on which method would be best for you.
 Whichever method is chosen for closure of your defect, it is not unusual that some minor modifications may be performed to enhance the overall appearance.
-Contact our Eagan or Woodbury clinics for a consultation.
+Contact our Eagan and Woodbury clinics for a consultation.

 Schedule a consultation with our staff to find out if it is right for you.